 This interactive exhibition ran from 27 June to 6 October 2018 and covered the campaign for votes for women and the representation of women in the House of Commons and the House of Lords.

-Throughout the exhibition, rare and previously unseen historic objects, pictures and archives from the Parliamentary collections and elsewhere will be on show.
-Together with immersive and interactive technologies, the exhibition will tell the story of women in Parliament, the campaigning, the protests and the achievements.
-It will also examine where we are today and how you can make change happen.
+Throughout the exhibition, rare and previously unseen historic objects, pictures and archives from the Parliamentary collections and elsewhere were on show.
+Together with immersive and interactive technologies, the exhibition told the story of women in Parliament, the campaigning, the protests and the achievements.
+It also examined where we are today and how you can make change happen.

-The exhibition will give visitors the experience of women’s place in Parliament by recreating lost historical spaces of the Palace of Westminster.
+The exhibition gave visitors the experience of women’s place in Parliament by recreating lost historical spaces of the Palace of Westminster.

 200 years ago, this loft space above the House of Commons Chamber was where women watched and listened to Parliamentary debates.
 Women were banned from the public galleries.
 Those who were politically engaged and wanted to watch discussions of issues they were campaigning for, such as the abolition of the slave trade, would make their way to this space to watch and listen.

 After the 1834 fire which destroyed the old Palace of Westminster, the new House of Commons included a Ladies’ Gallery which allowed women to view the Chamber from high up above the Speaker’s Chair.
 The gallery was closed off by brass grilles, deliberately placed there to stop MPs seeing the women.
 The grilles restricted women’s view and the Ladies’ Gallery was hot, stuffy and soon nicknamed “The Cage”.